team-reflect/beginning-of-infinity/notes/Dynamic Societies.md

 # Dynamic Societies

-One that is dominated by rational memes.
+A society that is dominated by rational memes.

+Dynamic societies celebrate the ideals of the [[Enlightenment]] such as tolerance, free speech, and a willingness to change.

+Dynamic societies tend to change and improve quite rapidly.

 See also:
 - [[Static Societies]]